Battle of Gettysburg, second day: Wheatfield

 Additional Union troops had arrived by this time.
 The 2nd Division of the V corps, under Brig.
 Gen. Romeyn B. Ayres, was known as the "Regular Division" because two of its three brigades were composed entirely of U.S. Army (regular army) troops, not state volunteers.
 (The brigade of volunteers, under Brig.
 Gen. Stephen H. Weed, was already engaged on Little Round Top, so only the regular army brigades arrived at the Wheatfield.)
 In their advance across the Valley of Death they had come under heavy fire from Confederate sharpshooters in Devil's Den.
 As the regulars advanced, the Confederates swarmed over Stony Hill and through Rose Woods, flanking the newly arrived brigades.
-The regulars retreated back to the relative safety of Little Round Top in good order, despite taking heavy casualties and pursuing Confederates.
+The regulars retreated back to the relative safety of Little Round Top in good order, despite taking heavy casualties from the pursuing Confederates.
 The two regular brigades suffered 829 casualties out of 2,613 engaged.

 This final Confederate assault through the Wheatfield continued past Houck's Ridge into the Valley of Death at about 7:30 p.m.
 The brigades of Anderson, Semmes, and Kershaw were exhausted from hours of combat in the summer heat and advanced east with units jumbled up together.
 Wofford's brigade followed to the left along the Wheatfield Road.
 As they reached the northern shoulder of Little Round Top, they were met with a counterattack from the 3rd Division (the Pennsylvania Reserves) of the V Corps, under Brig.
 Gen. Samuel W. Crawford.
 The brigade of Col. William McCandless, including a company from the Gettysburg area, spearheaded the attack and drove the exhausted Confederates back beyond the Wheatfield to Stony Hill.
 Realizing that his troops were too far advanced and exposed, Crawford pulled the brigade back to the east edge of the Wheatfield.

 The bloody Wheatfield remained quiet for the rest of the battle.
 But it took a heavy toll on the men who traded possession back-and-forth.
 The Confederates had fought six brigades against 13 (somewhat smaller) Federal brigades, and of the 20,444 men engaged, about 30% were casualties.
 Some of the wounded managed to crawl to Plum Run but could not cross it.
 The river ran red with their blood.
 As with the Cornfield at Antietam, this small expanse of agricultural ground would be remembered by veterans as a name of unique significance in the history of warfare.